aidev9/tuts/jupyter-online/README.md

 ## Looking for Collaborators

-Have a burning idea for an article, video tutorial, a learning project or anything related to AI?
+Have an idea for an article, video tutorial, a learning project or anything related to AI?
 Consider collaborating with our growing community of collaborators.
 Get started today by [posting your idea on our Discord sever](https://discord.gg/eQXBaCvTA9).
 Together, we are building a strong community of AI Software Developers.

 ## How to Contribute to This Repository